-It's worth checking out Origin8's fulll lineup of cranks for sale; they're a solid brand with a pretty impressive reputation.
+It's worth checking out Origin8's full lineup of cranks for sale; they're a solid brand with a pretty impressive reputation.

 Sugino RD2: High quality, gorgeous, messenger-style single speed cranks

 In the fixed gear bike realm Sugino has enduring popularity and appeal.
-Their Messenger series is pretty venerable; little has changed in quite a few years.
+Their RD2 series is pretty venerable; little has changed in quite a few years.
 And why should it?
+They have a great product with a massive fanbase.
 These attractive cranks are light, strong and match well with both modern and classic builds.

 They are built from cold-forged aluminum alloy for a subtle and unique finish, and they work with the square taper bolt in most modern bottom brackets used on fixed gear bikes.
-As you can probably gather, they're stinking light too.
+As you can probably gather from the build materials, they are really stinking light too.

-These are a step up in price, but they're one of the top cranksets for bike messenger-style fixed gears due to premier build quality.
-They are a great investment.
+These are a step up in price compared with the first two items I've reviewed, but they're one of the top cranksets for bike messenger-style fixed gears due to premier build quality.
+They are a truly fantastic investment.

-FSA Vero: A high-end aluminum road / fixie / single speed crank set
+FSA Vero: A high-end aluminum crank set for road, fixed and single speed

 FSA stands for 'full speed ahead', and they're a mid-to-high range producers of single speed crank sets today.
 A lot of premium fixie builds will utilize an FSA drivetrain because they've worked hard to garnered great reviews and a solid reputation over the years.

 This is called the Gimondi, and it's made from 7075 forged aluminum alloy.
 This one is stunningly beautiful and tastefully restrained in its design.
 Like most good cranks, it has a full factory warranty should you run into any issues with it.